Confidential Inference via Ternary Model Partitioning: Threat Model

 \section{Threat Model}

-In our threat model, the goal of adversaries is to uncover the contents of the user inputs submitted to deep learning image classification services.
-We consider that adversaries have the access the cloud machines that serve DL models.
+In our threat model, the goal of the adversaries is to uncover the contents of the user inputs submitted to the cloud-based \ac{DL} inference services.
+We consider that the adversaries have the access the cloud machines that serve \ac{DL} models.
 This can be achieved in multiple ways.
 For example, adversaries may exploit zero-day vulnerabilities to penetrate and compromise the system software of the cloud server.
 Insiders, such as cloud administrators, can also retrieve and leak data from the servers on purpose.
 Data can be in the form of files on disks or snapshots of physical memory.
-We assume that adversaries understand the format of the files stored on disks and they are able to locate and extract structured data (of their interest) from memory snapshots.
+We assume that adversaries understand the format of the files stored on disks and they are able to locate and extract structured data from memory snapshots.

-We assume that service users trust SGX-enabled processor packages and adversaries cannot break into the perimeters of CPU packages to track the code execution and data flow at the processor level.
-We do not intend to address the side channel attacks against Intel SGX in this paper.
-We expect that SGX firmware has been properly upgraded to patch recently disclosed micro-architectural vulnerabilities, e.g., Foreshadow\cite{vanbulck2018foreshadow} and SGXPectre\cite{chen2018sgxpectre}, and the in-enclave code has been examined to be resilient to side channel attacks.
+We assume that cloud users trust \ac{SGX}-enabled processor packages and adversaries cannot break into the perimeters of CPU packages to track the code execution and data flow at the processor level.
+We do not intend to address the side channel attacks against Intel \ac{SGX} in this paper.
+We expect that \ac{SGX} firmware has been properly upgraded to patch recently disclosed micro-architectural vulnerabilities\cite{vanbulck2018foreshadow,chen2018sgxpectre,van2019ridl,schwarz2019zombieload}, and the in-enclave code has been examined to be resilient to side channel attacks.

-We assume that the DL models to be deployed in the cloud are trained in a secured environment and the model parameters are not leaked to adversaries during model training.
-Users' devices that submit prediction requests are not compromised by adversaries.
-The keys of service users are properly protected and inaccessible by adversaries.
-Securing training process and protecting end-point user devices are out of the scope of this paper.
+We assume that the \ac{DL} models to be deployed in the cloud are trained in a secured environment and the model parameters are not leaked to adversaries during model training.
+In addition, we consider that users' devices that submit inference requests are not compromised by adversaries.
+Securing training process\cite{gu2019reaching} and protecting end-point user devices are out of the scope of this paper.